ferrantejake/braindump/droplit-integrate-amazon-alexa.md

 If you have not configured an identity service provider, then take a look at [configuring the Auth0 identity service provider conduit](https://ferrantejake.gitbooks.io/braindump/content/droplit-installing-identity-provider-conduit.html).

-# Configure Amazon Alexa With Droplit

-## Create Amazon Alexa Skill
+# Create Amazon Alexa Skill

 The Amazon Alexa Skill serves as the means for Alexa to communicate with Droplit.
-Users are able to install this skill on their
+Users are able to install this skill on their Alexa account via the Alexa app.

 1. [Sign into your Amazon Developer account](https://developer.amazon.com)
 2. Select the **Alexa** tab and navigate to the **Alexa Skills Kit**